-MCL Tear Treatment in Maryland Heights, MO
+MCL Tear Rehab in Maryland Heights, MO

 Anatomy of an MCL Tear

-The knee is a complex joint made up of bones, cartilage, muscles, and ligaments (that link bone to bone), all working together to provide stability and mobility.
-Four primary ligaments stabilize the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).
+The knee is a complex joint made up of bones, cartilage, muscles, and ligaments (that link bone to bone), functioning together to offer stability and movement.
+Four primary ligaments reinforce the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).

 Functions of the MCL in Knee Stability